Scott came from a background in composite production engineering in aviation to. . .Meet Scott

 Have you been suffering from hip pain?
 Click here to book an appointment with one of our Podiatrists for an assessment today.Enquire Today

 The knee joint is used every step that you take, so knee pain can quickly become a debilitating condition.
 Pain can arise from the knee joint itself, or the many soft tissue structures around the knee.

-Your podiatrist at Footpoint Podiatry will perform a comprehensive examination to determine the factors contributing to your knee pain.
+Your Podiatrist at Footpoint will perform a comprehensive examination to determine the factors contributing to your knee pain.
 They can offer:

 Don’t just put up with knee pain!
-Click here to book and appointment with one of our podiatrists to get you moving again.Enquire Today
+Click here to book an appointment with one of our Podiatrists to get you moving again.Enquire Today

 Numbness in your foot may be a temporary condition or the result of a chronic underlying condition such as diabetes.
 Symptoms may also change or become progressively worse with time.
-Seeking advice for numbness in your foot may help slow or delay its progression, so don’t delay your assessment.
+Seeking advice for numbness in your foot may help slow or delay its progression, so don’t put off your assessment.

-The chief symptom of numbness in the foot is the loss of sensation, which affects your sense of touch and balance, making it difficult to feel your foots position against the ground.
+The chief symptom of numbness in the foot is the loss of sensation, which affects your sense of touch and balance, making it difficult to feel the position of your foot against the ground.
 You may also experience the following:

 There are many diseases and conditions that can cause foot numbness.
 Here are just a few:

-Make an appointment by clicking here if you have diabetes, or if you think the numbness in your foot is getting worse.Enquire Today
+Click here to make an appointment if you have diabetes, or if you think the numbness in your foot is getting worse.Enquire Today

 Peripheral Neuropathy refers to weakness, numbness and pain from nerve damage in the hands and feet.
 We often encounter this condition in the feet when caring for our patients with Diabetes, however it can also be caused by injuries, infections or exposure to toxins.